jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Techvolution is the ruling philosophy that encourages extras to "majically" bond with any tool they want so they can solve frontline problems as player gods.
 Yet what do we do when the Death Star says it's wrong?

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
-Majic inspires people to evolve humanity and solve frontline problems.
+Majic inspires people to become player gods who evolve humanity and solve frontline problems.
+A majician teaches people their potential.

 ![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin discovered evolution.
 He visited an island chain, where each island had a different climate.
 Darwin noticed the same bird was slightly different on each island.
 He then saw each's beak was adapted to eat bugs, seeds, or nuts.
 Darwin called his discovery evolution.
 Humanity mimics evolution by inventing and using new tools.
 Since we can drop and pick up tools, we can evolve so much faster than other lifeforms.
 It's majic that gets us learning new tools._